Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

-Our debiased value $\cvar$ and its uncertainty $\sigma_{\cvar}$ are taken to be the mean and the standard deviation of $\cdeb(k)$ over its 200 values, respectively.
+The debiased value, $\cvar$, and its uncertainty, $\sigma_{\cvar}$, are taken as the mean and standard deviation of $\cdeb(k)$ over its 200 values, respectively.

-From now on, we will only present the results obtained using \dmod, our reference model.
-Other results obtained using {\tt d10} and {\tt d12} are presented in Appendix~\ref{A-otherdustmodels}: they do not contain significant differences with the ones that we present below, ensuring the robustness of our conclusions against the dust model used in our debiasing procedure.
+From now on, we present only the results obtained using \dmod, our reference model.
+The results obtained using {\tt d10} and {\tt d12} are presented in the Appendix~\ref{A-otherdustmodels}; they do not differ significantly from those presented below, ensuring the robustness of our conclusions against the dust model used in our debiasing procedure.